10kh-at-rb/poodr/README.md

 works fine now but I want to add some new features and I would like to make it easy to change.

-Lets look at the sname class and what it does
+Lets look at the snake class and what it does

 ```javascript
     (function () {